 Cooke, who is best known for her roles in Vanity Fair and Bates Motel, is set to play Alicent Hightower, the daughter of Otto Hightower – the Hand of the King.
 “She was raised in the Red Keep, close to the king and his innermost circle; she possesses both a courtly grace a keen political acumen,” HBO teases.

-Meanwhile, Smith will play Prince Daemon Targaryen – King Viserys’ (Considine) younger brother and heir to the throne.
+Meanwhile, Smith will play Prince Daemon Targaryen – King Viserys’ (Considine) younger brother.
 “Daemon is a peerless warrior and a dragon rider who possesses the true blood of the dragon,” a statement reads.
 “But it is said that whenever a Targaryen is born, the gods toss a coin in the air…”

 Also joining the cast is Emma D’Arcy, an up-and-coming actress best known for starring in Wanderlust and Truth Seekers, who’ll be playing Princess Rhaenyra Targaryen – the king’s first-born child.